SERG-Delft/serg-delft.github.io/_researchlines/software-analytics.md

 service API’s to deliver its functionality.
 Modern software teams need data to make informed decisions that enable continuous, feedback-driven improvement.

 At the Software Analytics lab, we work to make software analytics a core asset for software development teams.
-Our research touches topics such as computer-supported collaborative work (CSCW), big data systems, software engineering processes, software reliability, software analysis and data science.
+Our research touches topics such as computer-supported collaborative work (CSCW), big data systems, software engineering processes, software reliability, software analysis, machine learning and data science.

 Currently, we focus on the following 3 research lines, even though we are always open for new ideas:

 * **Engineering for (software) analytics**: creating platforms for data ingestion, integration and querying in a streaming fashion.
 Related projects:

-    * [FASTEN](https://www.fasten-project.eu) A platform for analysing dependency management services at the call graph level granularity
+    * [AI4Fintech](https://se.ewi.tudelft.nl/ai4fintech/index.html) Making large software-based organizations more efficient.
-    * [Codefeedr](http://codefeedr.org) A platform to ingest and process software analytics data in a streaming fashion.
+    * [Codefeedr](http://codefeedr.org) A platform to ingest and process software analytics data in a streaming fashion
     * [GHTorrent](https://ghtorrent.org) Collects all data from the GitHub event API

 * **Software ecosystems**: We build ecosystem wide, versioned call graphs out of package networks to make studies such as precise security vulnerability tracking, software license tracking, data-based API evolution etc possible.

+   * [FASTEN](https://www.fasten-project.eu) A platform for analysing dependency management services at the call graph level granularity

 ## Researchers